PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/button-group/README.md

 ```

 :::tip Note
-  For accessibility reason, you may have to add an `aria-label` to each element to describe more it's purpose.
+  For accessibility reason, you may have to add an `aria-label` to each element to better describe its purpose.

   Change the class of a button from `puik-button--tertiary` to `puik-button--primary` to make a button visually selected.
 :::